wjlgatech/ai-dapp/README.md

 **2022 Q1: 01/01/2022-03/31/2022**

-1. learn blockchain technologies and cryto tradings
+1. learn blockchain technologies and cryto economics, focus on both principles and practices.
-2. build a AI based cryto trading Dapp
+2. build a AI based cryto trading Dapp, or like, as a capstone.
-3. establish a synergetic community to learn & make
+3. establish a community for both learning and making.

 ## Want to join a learning group?
 - Please shoot me a message through [Linkedin](https://www.linkedin.com/in/paul-jialiang-wu-67aa7179/)